 The state of New Jersey allows the use of live bait in all freshwater areas of the state.
 Any person with a valid fishing license may use live baitfish.

 The following species are legal to use as baitfish:

-The state does however have daily limits of the number of baitfish and some specific regional regulations.
+The state does, however, have daily limits on the number of baitfish and some specific regional regulations.

 For more detailed information, please visit New Jersey Freshwater Fishing Digest.